-One of the most important things you can do is be prepared, and having a list of viable stocks ready to go in any type of market gives you a leg up on the competition.
+One of the most important things you can do in trading is to prepare.
+That means having a list of viable stocks ready to go in any type of market.

 Table of Contents

-Create separate watchlists based on current factors, and use your previous watchlists as a reminder of the research you’ve done, in order to fine tune your trading in the future.
+Create separate watchlists based on current factors.
+And use your previous watchlists as a reminder of the research you’ve done to help fine-tune your trading in the future.

-Go through your list often – plan a personal schedule of how often you’re going to comb over your list and see if the stock still matches your criteria.
+Go through your list often.
+Plan a personal schedule of how often you’ll comb through your lists to see if stocks still match your trading criteria.

-If they no longer meet what you’re looking for, delete the stock, so you can have a list of stocks that are all close to buy points.
+Once stocks on your list no longer meet what you’re looking for, remove them.
+Keep a list of stocks that are close to potential entries.

-You may want to consider capping your list off at a number that’s comfortable for you to manage, so you don’t have a huge volume of stocks to watch, which can cut focus.
+And consider capping your list off at a number that’s comfortable for you to manage.
+That way, you don’t have a huge volume of stocks to watch.
+Too many stocks can cut focus.

-And it’s important to know what you’re looking for.
-You’ll slowly weed out what stocks aren’t working for you and then have a clean, effective database to work from.
+Know what you’re looking for.
+That can take time.
+Maybe start bigger and slowly weed out stocks that don’t work for you.
+That gives you a clean, effective database to work from.

-The stock market constantly reinvents itself, so you’ll also have to constantly reinvent your list.
+The stock market constantly changes, so you have to constantly change your list to keep up.